A new spin on community sport

 ‘It includes sports participation too.
 If they’re happy and healthy, they’ll take more part in sports.’

-A young boy wearing a cricket helmet, gloves and pads stands outdoors smiling at the camera
+A boy wearing a cricket helmet, gloves and pads, and holding a bat, smiles at the camera

 Going beyond the boundaries